MicroEJ/docs/VEEPortingGuide/uiFontRenderer.rst

 Internal Font Format Only (Default)
 -----------------------------------

-The default implementation can draw draw string with the internal fonts.
+The default implementation can only draw strings with internal fonts.

 .. note:: Contrary to the :ref:`section_renderer_cco`, the simulation does not (and doesn't need to) provide an option to disable the use of custom font.